agv-polsl/kalman-ahrs/README.md

 Kalman filter based AHRS C++ library with sensor calibration and tilt compensation built in.
 Works with a gyroscope, accelerometer and magnetometer combo.
-Built with no dependencies, utilises templating, deosn't rely on exceptions and avoids dynamic memory allocation.
+Built with no dependencies, utilises templating, doesn't rely on exceptions and avoids dynamic memory allocation.
 Suitable for Linux and real time embedded devices.
 Tested on RaspberryPi with Pololu Minimu-9 v5.